Jumana-Yasmin/Task_report/README.md

 git checkout: To switch between branches. also can be used to restore specific versions.

 ##Activities
-created a repository named Task_aifer and also created a branch named Day_1. created 4 commits in it. pushed the changes into the remote repository. cloned the repository to workon locally.
+created a repository named Task_aifer and also created a branch named Day_1. created 4 commits in it. created a branch named day_2. pushed the changes into the remote repository. cloned the repository to work on locally.

+##References
+GitHub desktop tutorial tutorial, chatgpt, Git documentation